The one word I think of when I think of anyone working toward a goal is tenacious.

 Let Go Of Everything You Have Been Told

 I was relentless and tenacious in proving otherwise.
-We don’t have to set limits on ourselves.
-It isn’t fun, is unnecessary and sucks the enjoyment of taking on the sport of running out of most people who most certainly can do well.
+We don't have to set limits on ourselves.

 There has to be a change.

-Some people need to be built up.
+In addition, some people need to be built up.
 They need to feel as though someone gives a shit about them.

 If you are in a position to lift someone up, immediately do it.
-I am a man of rank in the military but to be honest, I’d much rather take the time to be with the workers.

 If given the chance, mentor someone with your knowledge and expertise and also be willing to listen and learn from them as well.